The spectacle of organised ignorance: Why Indians have chosen to forget the horror of demonetisation

 ‘Illicit wealth’

 Demonetisation had its initial impact on non-credit money, income and consumption.
 Transactions of the nature of immediate purchase and sale of commodities were hit hard.
 Workers could not receive their wages as old notes were suddenly declared invalid.
 The government said that new, valid currency notes could be obtained after denotified notes were deposited in bank accounts.
-But many workers did have bank accounts.
+But many workers did not have bank accounts.

 Money hoarded in the form of cash either by producers and business owners in order to maintain a continuity of transactions or by workers as small amounts of savings that were not high enough to deposit in a bank account all suddenly became illicit wealth.
 Converting old notes to new ones involved both time and money for the poor since they had to offer a cut to someone who did have a bank account.